MattNolanLab/in_vivo_ephys_openephys/README.md

         snakemake --snakefile op_workflow.smk
         ```

         It will automatically run the pipeline in all recordings in that folder.
 It will also automatically skip the ones that are already processed.
+The `processed/completed.txt` is just an empty file to signify to snakemake that it has completed all the workflow successfully.

 ### Common pitfalls
 - **Snakemake doesn't rerun when you change the code**